george-hawkins/mini-quad-2023/README.md

 Some people suggest 70% as an upper limit for storage so, maybe always just charge to 70%.

 Why am I over thinking this?!?

+---

+Cheap chargers:

+* ~US$9 - iSDT UC2 - charges via balance leads
+* ~US$15 - iSDT PD60
+* ~US$28 - ToolkitRC M4
+* ~US$30 - iSDT Q6 Nano

+The first two don't support charging to storage voltage.
+All of the above require an external power adapter - and remember even if the charger says 60W, even good USB power adapters provide nothing like that.

+The cheapest charger that take AC input seems to be:

+* ~$US30 - ToolkitRC M4AC